JonathanBerkeley/Quack/CONTRIBUTING.md

 Gitignore is used as a whitelist in this project, see [.gitignore](https://github.com/JonathanBerkeley/Quack/blob/main/.gitignore) for an example.

-Changes can be made to style or project structure, this is allowed but it is best to open an [issue](https://github.com/JonathanBerkeley/Quack/issues/new) first detailing the planned changes to style or structure.
+Changes can be made to style or project structure, but it is best to open an [issue](https://github.com/JonathanBerkeley/Quack/issues/new) first detailing the planned changes to style or structure to make sure the changes would be accepted.
 The changes would also then need to be rolled out across the entire project, in order to remain consistent.

 <!-- omit in toc -->
 ## Attribution